Gators Lacrosse Wins 11th Game In Row, Downs Vanderbilt - ESPN 98.1 FM - 850 AM WRUF

 — Gators Lacrosse (@GatorsLAX) March 30, 2024

-The Commodores got back on the board two and a half minutes into the third quarter, but the Gators still had a significant lead up 14-5.
+The Commodores got back on the board two and a half minutes into the third quarter.
+The Gators still had a significant lead up 14-5.

-From there, the Gators scored six more points in the third and fourth quarters to make it 20-5, while limiting the Commodores to that one goal.
+From there, the Gators scored six more goals in the third and fourth quarters to make it 20-5.
+The Commodores only had one goal in the second half of the game.

 OH MY ISAACSON BTB 👀👀